donedgardo/blog/content/blog/tic-tac-toe-pub-sub.md

                        })))
 ```

-Here I create the Ipfs node and configure it to use two misaddresses for the signaling server, our swarm.
+Here I create the Ipfs node and configure it to use two multiaddresses for the signaling server, our swarm.

 So what are multi-address?
 > A multiaddress (often abbreviated multiaddr), is a convention for encoding multiple layers of addressing information into a single “future-proof” path structure.